simonmichael/hledger/hledger-lib/hledger_journal.m4.md

     1E-6
     EUR 1E3

-A decimal mark (decimal point) can be written with a period or a comma:
+A decimal mark can be written as a period or a comma:

     1.23
     1,23456780000009